yWorks/migrate-yfiles-app/README.md

 The migration-tool will work best on strict typescript.
 For frontend frameworks, it is best to keep the script-code separate from HTML-templates.
 > [!CAUTION]
->In order for the migration tool to work, you to have the version of yFiles for HTML installed into your project that you want to migrate from.
+>In order for the migration tool to work, you have to have the version of yFiles for HTML installed into your project that you want to migrate from.
 That is, when migrating from 2.6 to 3.0, 2.6 needs to be installed.

 ![Automatic migrations](https://raw.githubusercontent.com/yWorks/migrate-yfiles-app/master/assets/automaticMigration.png)